zilipp/msResearch/README.md

 +-- .gitignore
 ```

-In /ios
+In `/ios`

-/native_app: it contains the application works in ios mobile device
+`/native_app`: contains an application works in iOS mobile device

-/structure_sensor_sdk: the SDK of structure sensor Scanner
+`/structure_sensor_sdk`: the SDK of structure sensor Scanner

-In /web
+In `/web`

-/analysis: web service in Django
+`/analysis`: web service in Django

-/core_alg: core algorithms for bone measurements
+`/core_alg`: core algorithms for bone measurements

-Data can be obtained from:
+Data can be downloaded from:

 https://drive.google.com/drive/folders/1UpFqdTYEeKpiWvTvGRh0lItcKqYEDipQ?usp=sharing

-Report can be obtained from:
+Report can be downloaded from:

 https://drive.google.com/drive/folders/12TX--8sONiThB2JGfjid0tvrq0stinot?usp=sharing